What is a VPN tunnel? The basics of online encryption

 Think of data encapsulation as putting your original internet message (like the web address you want to visit) inside a protective container.
 This container also includes instructions for how it should be handled by the VPN server, but it effectively hides your original data from the outside internet.

-Step 3: Encryption - The shield of secrecy
+4.3.
+Step 3: Encryption – The shield of secrecy

 Imagine the VPN rewriting your data in a special, secret language that only your device and the VPN server understand.
 Even if someone could intercept this data as it travels, it would look like complete gibberish to them.

+4.4.
 Step 4: Transmission through the tunnel

+4.5.
 Step 5: Decryption at the VPN server and forwarding

-When the encrypted data packet arrives at the VPN server, the server uses its corresponding decryption key to unlock and unscramble the data, reverting it to its original form.
+When the encrypted data packet arrives at the VPN server, the server uses its corresponding encryption key to unlock and unscramble the data, reverting it to its original form.
 The VPN server then removes the outer encapsulation layer.

 Now, with your original request revealed, the VPN server forwards it to the intended website or online service using its own IP address, not yours.
 This effectively hides your true IP address and location from the destination site.